buanzo/digitalocean-metawrite/README.md

 You can see that we iterate over each key using account_keys.ssh_keys as source, but the endpoint_requirements is set to call 'accounts/keys' DO APIv2 endpoint.

+## Note

+The syntax is bound to change a bit to support features (for example, author details support, template description, etc).

 # TODO